go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 many developers are surprised by that behavior.

-It seems better to be explicit that replace
+It seems better to be explicit that replace directives are only applied

 locally within a module during development and not when users build packages